Complicated navigation

 Typography: Playfair (elegant) + Lato (readable)

-Color palette: warm, natural tones β builds trust and calmness
+Color palette: warm, natural tones → builds trust and calmness.

-Buttons + inputs: consistent styling across pages
+Buttons + inputs: consistent styling across pages.

 This creates a cohesive brand experience, not just screens.

-5. Structured Booking Flow
+3. Structured Booking Flow.

 From your wireframes + sitemap: